Plaintiff in Sean Dunne US bankruptcy case seeks another €25.2m

 In a brief filed this week, the trustee urged Judge Meyer to find Ms Killilea was unjustly enriched and order her to pay an additional €25.2 million to the bankruptcy estate.

-The assets they are seeking include proceeds from Ms Killilea’s American property ventures, payments and salary from two of Dunne’s companies, moneys from the sale of hotel fixtures and furniture that Dunne gave her and proceeds from the sale of a Swiss condominium.
+The assets they are seeking include proceeds from Ms Killilea’s US property ventures, payments and salary from two of Mr Dunne’s companies, moneys from the sale of hotel fixtures and furniture that Mr Dunne gave her and proceeds from the sale of a Swiss condominium.

 In total, Mr Dunne owes creditors more than €900 million (€800 million), according to the brief.

 The brief comes as the two sides are scheduled to meet behind closed doors on Wednesday in New Haven’s federal courthouse in an effort to reach a settlement.
-Mr Dunne and his wife Gayle Killilea are expected to attend, according to plaintiff’s attorney Thomas Curran.
+Mr Dunne and his wife Ms Killilea are expected to attend, according to plaintiff’s solicitor Thomas Curran.

-Mr Dunne and Ms Killilea’s attorneys did not return calls seeking comment.
+Mr Dunne and Ms Killilea’s solicitors did not return calls seeking comment.

 Sale

-The brief accuses Mr Dunne of making “a deliberate decision to defraud his creditors in Ireland and come to America.”
-It further alleges Mr Dunne, not Ms Killilea, controlled the American company created to carry out the ventures.
+The brief accuses Mr Dunne of making “a deliberate decision to defraud his creditors in Ireland and come to America”.
+It further alleges Mr Dunne, not Ms Killilea, controlled the US company created to carry out the ventures.
 The couple denied both charges during the trial.

-Mr Curran said he expects Meyer to hold at least one hearing before ruling.
+Mr Curran said he expects Judge Meyer to hold at least one hearing before ruling.